adrian-szwejk/adrian-szwejk/README.md

 - 👋 Hi, I’m @adrian-szwejk
 - 👀 I’m interested in rock climbing, disc golf, slacklining, and learning new ways to code.
-- 🌱 I’m currently learning mobile development.
+- 🌱 I’m currently learning mobile development, systems programming, & cybersecurity.
-- 💞️ I’m looking to collaborate on flutter or javascript projects.
+- 💞️ I’m looking to collaborate on Flutter, JS, or Rust projects.
 - 📫 How to reach me through linkedIn (https://www.linkedin.com/in/adrian-szwejkowski-3202a81ab/).

 <!---